 More and more of us are turning to pen and paper to keep our work lives in order.
 Here’s how to turn your notebook into a productivity goldmine.

-For one thing, as our lives become more entwined with technology, going analog answers the need to switch off.
-Working with a paper productivity system is a neat way to perform a digital detox without putting your life on hold.
-There’s no blue light, so you can update it at night without risking your sleep hygiene.
+As our lives become more entwined with technology, going analog answers the need to switch off.
+Working with a notebook productivity system is a neat way to perform a digital detox without putting your life on hold.
+There’s no blue light, so you can update it at night without risking your sleep pattern.
 And it’s a great way to focus for a period of time without the interruption of notifications or the temptation of more-ish mobile games.

 We’ve explored the differences between paper planners and online or digital tools.
 But who said it had to be either or?
 Why not take the best from both worlds and combine digital and paper tools in a way that suits you?

 For example, you could set a daily alarm on your phone to remind you to update your journal.
 Just set it up as a daily recurring event on your calendar app.
 Or you might run a digital to-do list alongside your notebook planner.
-This could be a promising option if you often have tasks that have a component online, for example a link to your Maps app for directions to an event, or to your best friend’s Amazon Wishlist when you’re planning for their birthday.
+Organizing your daily planner this way could be a promising option if you often have tasks that have a component online.
+For example a link to your Maps app for directions to an event, or to your best friend’s Amazon Wishlist when you’re planning for their birthday.

 Tip: use a special symbol in your paper planner next to these tasks to show that they’ve also been added in your app, so you can cross-reference the two.

 The appeal of the notebook planner is obvious when you take a look into the online world of bullet journaling (#bujo).
-Fans of this trend, which was developed by Ryder Carroll, fill their blogs and Instagram feeds with inspiring page spreads from their notebooks, and use luxurious stationery and tools to create planners that are functional works of art.
+Fans of this trend, which was developed by Ryder Carroll, fill their blogs and Instagram feeds with inspiring page spreads from their creative and productivity notebooks and use luxurious stationery and tools to create planners that are functional works of art.

 We’ve delved into the bullet journal trend previously, but now it’s time to get into the nitty gritty of bullet journal productivity.